Global well - posedness for the defocusing, cubic, nonlinear wave equation in three dimensions for radial initial in $\dot{H}^{s} \times \dot{H}^{s - 1}$, $s > \frac{1}{2}$: Introduction

-\emph{Proof:} See \cite{DL}.
-It has been demonstrated that for a number of focusing, dispersive partial differential equations, there exist solutions with bounded critical Sobolev norm which fail to be global or fail to scatter.
+For a number of focusing, dispersive partial differential equations, there exist solutions with bounded critical Sobolev norm which fail to be global or fail to scatter.
 This phenomenon is called type two blow up.
-Excluding type two blowup, such as in \cite{DL}, utilizes concentration compactness arguments that are very similar to arguments used to prove global well - posedness and scattering for energy critical wave and Schr{\"o}dinger equations, and mass - critical Schrodinger equations.
-For example, \cite{KM2} proved global well - posedness and scattering for the cubic nonlinear Schr{\"o}dinger equation with bounded $\dot{H}^{1/2}(\mathbf{R}^{3})$, which introduced techniques very instrumental in the development of concentration compactness techniques for dispersive partial differential equations.
-However, to the author's knowledge there are no known methods for proving global well - posedness and scattering for dispersive equations without either assuming the existence of a quantity that conserves the critical Sobolev norm or in fact having such a quantity.
+Excluding type two blowup, such as in \cite{DL}'s proof of theorem $\ref{t1}$, utilizes concentration compactness arguments.
+These arguments are very similar to arguments used to prove global well - posedness and scattering for energy critical wave and Schr{\"o}dinger equations, and mass - critical Schrodinger equations.
+In fact, given a conserved quantity that controls the critical Sobolev norm, all that is left is to exclude type two blowup.
+Thus, when \cite{KM2} proved global well - posedness and scattering for the cubic nonlinear Schr{\"o}dinger equation with bounded $\dot{H}^{1/2}(\mathbf{R}^{3})$, this introduced a number of techniques that were very instrumental in the proofs of energy - critical and mass - critical scattering results.
+To the author's knowledge there are no known methods for proving global well - posedness and scattering for dispersive equations without either assuming the existence of a quantity that conserves the critical Sobolev norm or in fact having such a quantity.
 In this paper we utilize the I - method to prove that for any $s > \frac{1}{2}$ the $\dot{H}^{s} \times \dot{H}^{s - 1}$ norm of $(u(t), u_{t}(t))$ is bounded on any finite compact subset of $\mathbf{R}$.
 This is enough to prove global well - posedness.

 \begin{theorem}[Main theorem] $(\ref{wave})$ is globally well - posed for any radial initial data $(u(0), u_{t}(0)) = (u_{0}, u_{1}) \in \dot{H}^{s}(\mathbf{R}^{3}) \times \dot{H}^{s - 1}(\mathbf{R}^{3}) \cap \dot{H}^{1/2} \times \dot{H}^{-1/2}$, $s > \frac{1}{2}$. \end{theorem}